digitalrebar/doc/deployment/external-services.rst

 By default Digital Rebar will configure DHCP (dhcpd) on the Admin node and utilize it to preform boot sequences to nodes as they transition from discovery to OS installation.
-Additionally it will direct a system to use it's local drives to boot once an OS is installed.
+Additionally it will direct a system to use it's local drives to boot once an OS has been installed.
 Digital Rebar can be configured to use an already existing DHCP Server however it becomes the responsability of the user to ensure that nodes keep the same IP address.